bveratudela/sebc-security/sentry/README.md

 getent group <group>
 ```

 Replace <user> with one of the pre-created users (e.g., admin, user1, user2, etc.) and group with one of the pre-created groups (e.g., admins, users).
-You should see consisten information between all hosts.
+You should see consistent information between all hosts.
 If you do, you are ready to start configuring Sentry.
-Read over the following <a href="xxx">documentation</a> to enable Sentry.
+Read over the following <a href="https://www.cloudera.com/documentation/enterprise/5-13-x/topics/sg_sentry_overview.html">documentation</a> to enable Sentry.

 Your goal on this bootcamp is to accomplish the following: